jeanpaulcardenas/tradeAnalysis/README.md

 TradeAnalysis/
     dash_apps.py/                   # All dash apps
-        graphs.py                   # Graphs page generation (dash app) dash_graph_f.py/                # All classes and funcitons used to create graphs in Dash framework income.py                   # all classes dealing with real profit and PIPS data/                           # All data files (all .pkl .log will be created here) statement.txt               # A mt4 earnings report file example data_classes/                   # Contains parsing, data creation and metrics classes mt4data.py                  # Parsing classes
+        graphs.py                   # Graphs page generation (dash app) dash_graph_f/                   # All classes and functions used to create graphs in Dash framework income.py                   # all classes returning dash figures with real profit and PIPS and data data/                           # All data files (all .pkl .log will be created here) statement.txt               # An example MT4 earnings report file data_classes/                   # Contains parsing, data creation and metrics classes mt4data.py                  # Parsing classes
         random_df_generator.py      # Class generating a dataframe containing all data needed to create a metrics object